Henry Hodgson (British Army officer): Early life

 Henry West Hodgson was born 29 June 1868 the second son of Barnard Beckett Hodgson.
 His elder brother Barnard Thornton Hodgson was a barrister, Justice of the Peace and became a lieutenant-colonel 4th Battalion, Royal Sussex Regiment.

-Military career
+Early military career

 Hodgson joined the 15th (The King's) Hussars a cavalry regiment of the British Army in 1889.
 He was promoted to lieutenant in March 1891, captain in 1895 and became adjutant of his regiment in December 1893.
 He was next promoted to major on 29 November 1899, and later, after being promoted to lieutenant colonel, succeeded Colonel William Peyton as the commanding officer of the 15th Hussars in October 1907.

 He was appointed to the Royal Victorian Order on 5 November 1910.
 Following his service as CO Hodgson was placed on the half-pay list on 10 October 1911 and made a colonel with effect from the same date.
 In April 1912 he took command of a mounted brigade of the Territorial Force.